slevithan/oniguruma-parser/src/optimizer/README.md

 This sequence of changes happens automatically, assuming none of the individual transforms have been disabled.
 Note that, although the `extractSuffix` transform doesn't typically impact performance on its own, its change helped enable removing alternation in the subsequent step, which reduces backtracking and can have a direct performance impact (in some cases, it can even eliminate ReDoS).

-A real world example of performance improvements comes from [Better C++](https://github.com/jeff-hykin/better-cpp-syntax), a large collection of complex Oniguruma regexes used for highlighting C++ code in VS Code, Shiki, and other tools.
+A real world example of performance improvements comes from [Better C++](https://github.com/jeff-hykin/better-cpp-syntax), which includes a large collection of complex Oniguruma regexes used for highlighting C++ code in VS Code, Shiki, and other tools.
 Despite having gone through multiple rounds of performance hand-tuning over the years (and not including any known cases of catastophic backtracking), running its regexes through this library resulted in a ~30% improvement in syntax highlighting performance.
-And this improvement isn't specific to Oniguruma.
+And this improvement wasn't specific to Oniguruma.
 Using [`oniguruma-to-es`](https://github.com/slevithan/oniguruma-to-es) to transpile the regexes (before and after optimization) to native JavaScript `RegExp`s showed a comparable ~30% performance boost for native JavaScript regex engines.

+## Flags

+Although the optimizer takes provided flags into account and includes a `flags` property on the returned object, it never changes top-level flags in ways that would change the meaning of the regex if you didn't provide the updated flags to Oniguruma.
+As a result, the optimized pattern can be used in situations when you aren't able to change flags.
+For example, the optimizer removes `x` from the returned flags (since its effects are always applied), but it doesn't add flags.

 ## Disable specific optimizations